opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/uploading_an_object.rst

 You can click **Copy Path** on the right of an object to copy its path.

-You can share the path with other users.
-Then they open the bucket where the object is stored and enter the path in the search box to find the object.
+You can share the path with others.
+Then they can open the bucket where the object is stored and enter the path in the search box above the object list to find the object.